Batman Returns

 The ensuing Wayne-Kyle, Batman-Catwoman heat works like gangbusters, whether Catwoman's licking herself or Batman.
 In this relationship, screenwriter Daniel Waters capitalizes on the exploration of duality grazed by the first film; skittish daters Wayne and Kyle share a tricky comic make-out session in which each tries to hide the war wounds they've inflicted on each other in their masked guises.
 Keaton applies his inmitable delivery to lines like "You—you got kind of a—kind of a dark side, don't you?", while Pfeiffer's rolling waves of sexy alto caress her punchlines ("Life's a bitch; now so am I").

-As for Burton, his staging is expert, and his character conceptions are distinctive and gratifying.
+As for Burton, his staging is expert, and his character conceptions distinctive and gratifying.
 It's to the credit of both Waters and Burton (and returning composer Danny Elfman) that DeVito's vile, bile-spewing lecher, Pfeiffer's murderous "bitch," and even Walken's evil bastard are each, at times, partly sympathetic.
 The warped storybook quality of Batman Returns emulates the nightmare wit of Roald Dahl, and the sinister Biblical undertones (the Penguin targets the first-born sons of Gotham City) contribute to the film's unsettling psychoses.
 Waters brings invaluable energy and imagination to the sequel; his electric dialogue is consistently clever (Batman scripter Sam Hamm gets half of the credit for the story, which is, admirably, a bit more complicated).

 Burton's humor is, again, pronounced, in both visual and verbal terms.
 The Penguin rides a giant yellow duck around, and his relationship with the penguins encompasses familial gestures (check out their final moment together) and militaristic ones (a Patton-like speech to his penguin army).
 In one fit of pique, he yells, "I am not a man.
 I am an animal!"
 His circus gang is a nice spin on the themed henchman of the campier days of Batman; here, sad-eyed Vincent Schiavelli cuts a striking figure.
 Kyle and Wayne meet up at a costume party (pointedly, neither wears one); the band plays "Super Freak."
 Paul "Pee Wee Herman" Reubens and Jan Hooks put in memorable cameo appearances.
-Shreck's name is a move in-joke: Max Schreck (whose German surname means "terror") played vampire Count Orlock in F.W.
+Shreck's name is a cinematic in-joke: Max Schreck (whose German surname means "terror") played vampire Count Orlock in F.W.
 Murnau's Nosferatu.

 It's no coincidence that this movie sounded the death knell for Burton's Batman.
 Batman Returns is less product-friendly than the first film, though Siouxsie and the Banshees contributes a great song, co-written with Elfman ("Face to Face").
 More importantly, the second film is even more violent and sexualized than the first (Penguin's bawdy greeting of Catwoman, "Just the pussy I've been looking for," comes to mind).
 Some studio execs, displeased parents, and whiny fans didn't know what they had until it was gone.
 Burton's uninspired replacement, Joel Schumacher, would drive the franchise into the ground.